Kingly-Clark/WunderToken/README.md

 ## Codebase

-Wunderpar is an ERC20 coin which draws a lot of inspiration from the `<a href="https://paxos.com/usdp/">`USDP`</a>` project.
+Wunderpar is an ERC20 coin which draws a lot of inspiration from the `<a href="https://paxos.com/usdp/">`USDP `</a>` project.
 It is an upgradable EIP-20 compatible contract with a few additional features:

 - The ability for an authorized wallet to `freeze-and-seize` funds from a user's account.
 - The ability for an authorized wallet to do a batchMint.
 - The ability for to do a batchTransfer.

-Documentation for each of the methods in the contract can be found `<a href='./docs/index.md'>`here`</a>`.
+Documentation for each of the methods in the contract can be found `<a href='./docs/index.md'>`here `</a>`.

 ### Upgradability

-Uses the `<a href='https://docs.openzeppelin.com/upgrades-plugins/1.x/' >`OpenZeppelin Upgrades Plugins`</a>` to deploy the contract.
+Uses the `<a href='https://docs.openzeppelin.com/upgrades-plugins/1.x/' >`OpenZeppelin Upgrades Plugins `</a>` to deploy the contract.
 The contract is deployed using the `deployProxy` method.
 This method deploys a proxy contract which points to the implementation contract.
 The implementation contract is the `WunderToken` contract.
 To upgrade the contract, a new implementation contract is deployed and the proxy contract is updated to point to the new implementation contract using the `upgradeProxy` method.

-A sample upgrade script can be found `<a href='./scripts/2.upgrade-wunderTokenV2.ts'>`here`</a>`.
+A sample upgrade script can be found `<a href='./scripts/2.upgrade-wunderTokenV2.ts'>`here `</a>`.
 Update the proxy address and run using the following command:

 ```bash
 npx hardhat run scripts/2.upgrade-wunderTokenV2.ts --network <<network>>